Has one of your family members experienced a stroke and you’re wondering if you’re at risk?

 If you or a loved one is having a stroke, it’s important to get to an emergency room as soon as possible.

-If you don’t know how to recognize a stroke, be sure to read our previous article on the topic: How To Recognize A Stroke (And Prevent A Stroke From Happening)
+If you don’t know how to recognize a stroke using the F.A.S.T acronym, be sure to read our previous article on the topic: How To Recognize A Stroke (And Prevent A Stroke From Happening)

 Modifiable Risk Factors For Stroke

-The first step to reducing your risk of a stroke is to understand the risk factors that affect you.
+The first step to reducing your risk of a stroke is to understand what risk factors may affect you.

-However, there are factors you can control, and factors you cannot.
+There are factors you can control and factors you cannot.

-For example, if you have a parent or sibling who has previously had a stroke, especially at a young age or without many risk factors, you are more at risk.
+If you have a parent or sibling who has previously had a stroke, especially at a young age or without many risk factors, you’re more at risk.

 Your risk also increases as you age.

-As a result, physical therapy for seniors may involve stroke recovery physical therapy as well.
+As a result, physical therapy tailored for seniors may involve treatments for stroke recovery and prevention as well.

-Heart disease and high blood cholesterol can also increase your risk of stroke.
+Additionally, certain health conditions can increase your risk of a stroke.

 Genetic risk and age aren’t things you can control, but there are other factors that you can mitigate.